ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

   <img src="figures/root_content.png" alt="root_content" width="700"/>
 </div>

-The example cell barcode files are save at the folder `./mypipeline/cellbarcodes`.
+The example cell barcode files are saved in the folder `./mypipeline/cellbarcodes`.
 Under the folder of `mypipeline`, there are all scripts of our pipeline.

-**But if you want to study other pools of OneK1K data set or your own data, here we can explain how we get such cell barcodes file**: you can directly download them online.
-For example, if you want to study Pool11, go to [the GEO websites for OneK1K Pool12](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5899883).
-Go to the **Supplementary file**, and find the file named `GSM5899883_OneK1K_scRNA_Sample11_Individual_Barcodes.csv.gz`, which is what we want.
+**But if you want to study other pools of OneK1K data set or your own data, here we explain how we get such cell barcodes file**: you can directly download them online.
+For example, if you want to study Pool11, go to [the GEO websites for OneK1K Pool11](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5899883).
+Go to the **Supplementary file** and download the file named `GSM5899883_OneK1K_scRNA_Sample11_Individual_Barcodes.csv.gz`.
 You need to decompress it by the command:

 ```
 gunzip GSM5899883_OneK1K_scRNA_Sample11_Individual_Barcodes.csv.gz